jyce2/food_recalls/README.md

 # food_recall_project
-BIOS 669: Working with Data in a Public Health Setting Individual project Final Project Guidelines
+BIOS 669: Working with Data in a Public Health Setting

+Final Project Guidelines
 Guidance concerning your BIOS 669 project for Spring 2024